annevk/orb/README.md

 ## Implementation considerations

-Setting the no-cors media URL to a URL ideally happens in a process that is not easily compromised as otherwise it can be used to bypass ORB in such a compromised process.
+Setting request's no-cors media request state to "subsequent" ideally happens in a process that is not easily compromised, because such a spoofed value can be used to bypass ORB.
+In particular, "subsequent" is only to be allowed and used if a trustworthy process can verify that the media element (or its node document, or its node document's origin) has previously received a response with the same URL that has sniffed as audio or video.

 ## Findings